Inside: A day in the life of our relaxed homeschool. Get a glimpse of what relaxed homeschooling is really like (though every day is different!).

 Our kids are sponges.
 They learn from the minute they come out of the womb, and they only stop when we make learning seem like a chore.

-There are things that I want them to know (history, for example) that I build into our homeschool day, which is what makes me a relaxed homeschooler, not an unschooler.
+There are things that I want them to know (history, for example) that I build into our homeschool day, which is probably what makes me a relaxed homeschooler, not an unschooler.
 I share those subjects with passion and excitement because I love them!
 Most days, my enthusiasm is contagious.

 Bu their interests and passions direct our homeschool days more often than not.